Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Whirlwind**: Whenever you hit an attack, you gain a stack of whirlwind.
 You loose all stacks of whirlwind if you dont deal damage for a minute.

 **Crashing Tornado**: When you have three stacks, you next attack is replaced with a tornado that goes in a 15 foot line.
-Each target in the line must make a dexterity saving throw, dc equals 8 + str/dex + proficiency bonus or take 2d8 thunder damage and be knocked 15 feet airbone, falling to the ground at the end of it’s next turn.
-While suspended in the air it’s speed is 0.
+Each target in the line must make a dexterity saving throw, dc equals 8 + str/dex + proficiency bonus or take 2d8 thunder damage and be knocked 15 feet airbone, falling to the ground at the end of its next turn.
+While suspended in the air its speed is 0.
 A creature takes half damage on a successful save.

 ---